 Whitesell and I have been saying for a number of years now that the SCCA Pro Racing’s Pirelli World Challenge series is some of the best racing you’re ever going to see.
 It’s one of the things we look forward to the most when we go to Mid-Ohio.
 For a time, the World Challenge series suffered from small grid sizes and perinnial teams like Bimmerworld Racing moving from the SCCA’s World Challenge to Grand-Am’s Continental Tire SportsCar Championship.
 As the series retooled, redefined their classes, and took a close look at the cost of competition, things began to improve.
 Over the last few years, we’ve seen the number of team and the number of represented manufacturers increase.

-permitted modifications, you’ll see that most of them are what a typical SCCA Solo racer will do to be competitive in the Street Touring class.
+no images were foundThis coming season will see the addition of a new TCA class aimed at keeping costs under control.
+If you look at the permitted modifications, you’ll see that most of them are what a typical SCCA Solo racer will do to be competitive in the Street Touring class.
 So basically, if you can afford to go autocross in an ST class, you’re not that far away from running in TCA in the Pirelli World Challenge!

 Another new class that has drawn a significant amount of interest is GT-A. As opposed to TCA which is a classification based on the level of car preparation, GT-A is a driver-based class.
 As the competitive level of GT-class racing has increased, there’s been less of a motiviation for gentlemen drivers to be involved in the series.
 GT-A gives those drivers who are very talented, but who not earn their living driving a race car, a place to compete and test themselves against their peers.